laviniaclare/novellia-pets/README.md

 ## What I would change if this was a production app

 - Django instead of Flask
-- React with typescript instead of templates
+- React with typescript instead of templates -- honestly, I would probably just do this from the start if I was to do this over again.
+As much fun as it was to get back to basics with html, I did miss a lot of reacts features, especially when implementing the admin dashboard.
 - Use an actual database (I'm partial to postgres)
+- Add a little more security around pet profiles and such.
+Only the owner or an admin should be able to view a pet's profile.

 ## What I would like to do with more time